kvedala/libquat/README.md

 ```
 4. Compile custom programs
 To incorporate to your programs, all functions and their descriptions are available in `libquat.h` and also at the online link above and link against the compiled library.

+## Contribute
+We welcome any contributions and suggestions.
+Feel free to submit a pull-quest with appropriate info.
+Thank you in advance.